-In order to minimize security risks with HIPAA, you should also only communicate with patients on a secure platform, don’t use Skype, FaceTime or email to communicate patient health information.
+In order to minimize security risks with telehealth and HIPAA, you should also only communicate with patients on a secure platform, don’t use Skype, FaceTime or email to communicate patient health information.

 - Make sure that all information, data, photos and videos sent between the provider and patient are encrypted.

 - Make sure that you and the patient are using a secure WiFi network